mobizt/ReadyMail/README.md

 ![arduino-library-badge](https://www.ardu-badge.com/badge/ReadyMail.svg) ![PlatformIO](https://badges.registry.platformio.org/packages/mobizt/library/ReadyMail.svg)

-The fast and lightweight async email client library for Arduino.

-This library seamlessly works in async and await modes.
-The chunk data is processed for decodings, encodings, parsing, uploading and downloading.
+The fast and lightweight async email client library for Arduino that built from scratch.
+This library seamlessly works in async and await modes with simple API.
+The chunk data is processed for decodings, encodings, parsing, uploading and downloading then it will not block your other task in the same MCU core while working in async mode.

 For sending email, the typical inline images and attachments plus the RFC 822 messages are supported.